 A: It is important to make sure you get sufficient calcium and vitamin D. You should also exercise regularly.

 Are you at risk for osteoporosis?
 If you think you might be, or are unsure about the health of your bones, then contact Dr. Baker for an appointment.
-Call today at (310) 274-7770 to set up your appointment.
+Call today at (310) 274-7770 to set up your appointment at our Los Angeles office.

 Next, read about infusion services.